kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 If you would like to donate any amount to the plugin author (thank you in advance), you can do it via PayPal at https://goo.gl/vpLrSV

+== Upgrade Notice ==

+= 2.5.6 =
+This is expected to be the last update on the 2.x branch, before the 3.0 major release

+= 3.0 =
+Please backup your site before updating.
+Version 3.0 will have a major code rewrite to improve JS and CSS merging.

 == Changelog ==

+= 2.5.6 [2019.01.18] =
+* fixed some php notices
+* disabled FVM on amp pages
+* expected to be the last update on the 2.x branch, before 3.0 major release

 = 2.5.5 [2019.01.12] =
 * fixed the dynamic urls being forced as http://
-* fixed the inlined styles being stripped when the inline All CSS option is enabled
+* fixed the inlined styles being stripped when the inline all CSS option is enabled
 * added option to disable merging of inlined css code (for when you have dynamic inline css code)
 * other minor bug fixes